openflighthpc/flight-hunter/README.md

 allowing one machine running the client script to send it's hostname and MAC address to another machine running the server script.

+PLEASE NOTE: The following instructions for configuration/operation are out of date.
+Please wait until they have been rewritten for the new command line interfacing.

 ## Installation

 For installation instructions see INSTALL.md